gracenc12/rfm-and-marketing-campaign-analysis/README.md

 To improve marketing campaign efficiency and long-term revenue growth, the company should:

 * **Implement RFM-based customer segmentation** to replace mass marketing with targeted and personalized strategies.
-* **Apply different marketing campaign and retention approaches for each RFM segment**, aligned with customer behavior (Recency, Frequency, and Monetary).
+* **Apply different marketing campaign and customer engagement approaches for each RFM segment**, aligned with **customer behavior** (Recency, Frequency, and Monetary).

 ---

 ## 6. Key Takeaway
-- **RFM-driven segmentation enables more effective marketing campaign strategy and stronger customer retention to support business and revenue growth through data-driven decision making.**
+- **RFM-driven segmentation enables more effective marketing campaign and stronger customer engagement strategy to support business and revenue growth through data-driven decision making.**